Positive definite $*$-spherical functions, property (T), and $C^*$-completions of Gelfand pairs: Introduction

 One question raised in \cite{kal-land-qui} was when a certain canonical surjection from $C^*(p_0L^1(\overline{G})p_0)$ onto $p_0C^*(\overline{G})p_0$ could fail to be injective.
 It is stated in \cite[page 677]{kal-land-qui} that the injectivity fails for the pair $(\operatorname{PSL}_3(\Qp), \operatorname{PSL}_3(\Zp))$, according to a personal communication by Tzanev.
 However, to our knowledge, no proof of this claim has been published.
 The result showing that injectivity of the canonical map above fails for the pair $(\operatorname{SL}_2(\Qp), \operatorname{SL}_2(\Zp))$ is due to the second named author, \cite{palma1}.

-Our main contribution here is to prove that the canonical surjection from $C^*(p_0L^1(\operatorname{SL}_n(\Qp))p_0)$ onto $p_0C^*(\operatorname{SL}_n(\Qp))p_0$ is not injective for all $n\geq 3$.
+Our contribution here is to show that the canonical surjection from $C^*(p_0L^1(\operatorname{SL}_n(\Qp))p_0)$ onto $p_0C^*(\operatorname{SL}_n(\Qp))p_0$ is not injective for all $n\geq 3$.
+Indeed, we prove the result in much greater generality.
 The proof differs from the case of $n=2$ in \cite{palma1} in that it appeals to property (T).
 After the second named author's talk on the case $n=2$ at a NordForsk conference on the Far{\o}e Islands in 2012, a discussion with M. Landstad revealed that the obstruction to injectivity in the case $n=3$ would be property (T).

 Thus our initial investigations concentrated on property (T) for a Hecke pair $(G, \Gamma)$.
 This notion was already introduced in \cite[page 24]{tzanev-thesis}, where it was claimed that one could easily show that property (T) of a Hecke pair $(G, \Gamma)$ was equivalent to property (T) of the locally compact group $\overline{G}$, and that all other characterisations of property (T) for groups could be translated to Hecke pairs.
 However, no details were given for any of these two claims.
-Here we show that the first claim is valid, though the arguments do require a careful analysis; this material forms the content of appendix A. Regarding the second claim, we found that one characterisation does not necessarily translate to Hecke pairs.
-Namely, it is known that for a locally compact group $G$ with property (T), the trivial representation is isolated in its natural Fell topology.
-However, in taking a compact open subgroup $U$ and forming the Hecke pair $(G, U)$, the trivial representation of $C^*(L^1(G, U))$ need not be isolated in the natural hull-kernel topology on $(C^*(L^1(G, U)))^\wedge$.
-In fact, this is precisely what happens when $(G, U)$ is $(\operatorname{SL}_n(\Qp), \operatorname{SL}_n(\Zp))$ for $n\geq 3$.
+Here we show that the first claim is valid, though the arguments require a careful analysis; this material forms the content of appendix A. We point out that this version of property (T) for Hecke pairs, termed co-rigidity, is also discussed in \cite[\S 6]{AD}.
+Regarding Tzanev's second claim, we found that one characterisation is more subtle.
+It is known that for a locally compact group $G$ with property (T), the trivial representation of $G$ is isolated in $\widehat{G}$ with its natural Fell topology, and therefore the trivial representation of $C^*(G)$ is isolated in the hull-kernel topology.
+However, in taking a compact open subgroup $U$ and forming the Hecke pair $(G, U)$, we found that the trivial representation of $C^*(L^1(G, U))$ need not be isolated in the hull-kernel topology on $(C^*(L^1(G, U)))^\wedge$.
+In fact, this is precisely what happens when $(G, U)$ is a Gelfand pair formed of an algebraic group over a $\mathfrak{p}$-adic field together with a good choice of a compact open subgroup, see Theorem~\ref{SLn trivial representation not isolated}.